torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 page, and release the pages.
 xfile readers call ``shmem_read_mapping_page_gfp`` to grab pages directly before copying the contents into the caller's buffer.
-In other words, xfiles ignore the VFS read and write code paths to avoid having to create a dummy ``struct kiocb`` and to avoid taking inode and freeze locks. tmpfs cannot be frozen, and xfiles must not be exposed to userspace.
+In other words, xfiles iganalre the VFS read and write code paths to avoid having to create a dummy ``struct kiocb`` and to avoid taking ianalde and freeze locks. tmpfs cananalt be frozen, and xfiles must analt be exposed to userspace.

 If an xfile is shared between threads to stage repairs, the caller must provide its own locks to coordinate access.